Dental hygienists have a vital role in helping to prevent dental problems from arising.

 - Where the role can lead Expand / Collapse

-Experienced dental hygienists can progress to become practice managers or teach on training courses.
-There are also opportunities to work as orthodontic therapists.
+Experienced dental hygienists can progress to become practice managers, teach on training courses, or decide to develop further skills such as sedation training or tooth whitening to a dentist's prescription.
+Some may decide to work as orthodontic therapists.

 - Job market and vacancies Expand / Collapse